apd-bbrewington/fork--airbyte/docs/understanding-airbyte/airbyte-protocol.md

 ### Common

-For forwards compatibility all messages should allow for unknown properties (in JSONSchema parlance that is `additionalProperties: true`).
+For forwards compatibility all messages should allow for unknown properties (in JSON Schema parlance that is `additionalProperties: true`).

 Messages are structs emitted by actors.